The individualist conception of feminism was (and still is) a worthy goal, but it is being undermined by collectivist feminists.

 The original feminist movement was a “woman’s suffrage” movement to grant equal political rights for all individuals of the female gender (women), i.e., right to vote for women, i.e., equal treatment before the law, etc. This individualist conception of feminism was (and still is) a worthy goal. i.e., today this battle is fought in a women’s right to choose to have (or not have) an abortion.

-These collectivist feminists are not asking for the equal protection of their inalienable rights, but are demanding the state to grant them political privileges based on their sex, at the expense of the rights of others, i.e., a free abortion paid for by taxpayers (a violation of their rights those forced to pay for the abortion), i.e., preferential government-enforced hiring quotas based on sex (violates the right of free association of employers), i.e., government enforced equal pay rates based on gender in a private industry (violates the freedom to contract).
+These collectivist feminists are not asking for the equal protection of their inalienable rights, but are demanding the state to grant them political privileges based on their sex, at the expense of the rights of others, i.e., a free abortion paid for by taxpayers (a violation of their rights those forced to pay for the abortion), i.e., preferential government-enforced hiring quotas based on sex (violates the right of free association and an employer’s right to contract), i.e., government enforced equal pay rates based on gender in a private industry (violates the freedom to contract).

 In doing so, these feminists are calling for ther violaion of the rights of the men — and women — who are forced to pay for these privileges .